-The increases in catch rates per set for associated sets through the 1990s and 2000s appears linked to the transition to drifting FADs that was facilitated by the increased availability of relatively cheap satellite tracking buoys.
-These gains in effectiveness appear to have stabilised since the late 2000s when the VDS was implemented, despite the uptake of additional FAD buoy technologies, specifically acoustic biomass sensors.
-It may be that the acoustic technology is not sufficiently accurate in estimating volumes of fish under a FAD, as opposed to providing a more coarse indicator of availability, or that the technology is still not being used effectively by skippers.
-It may also be that the benefit of acoustic technology on FAD buoys in the WCPO is currently more related to economic efficiency, i.e. reduced travel costs, rather than increasing catch rates per set, and this is providing the incentive for the investments in this technology.
-Further analysis to explore this hypothesis could be considered using VMS data.
+The increases in catch rates per set for associated sets through the 1990s and 2000s appears linked to the transition to drifting FADs that was facilitated by the increased availability of affordable satellite tracking buoys.
+These gains in effectiveness have stabilised since the late 2000s when the VDS, FAD closure periods and high seas effort limits were implemented, despite the uptake of additional FAD buoy technologies, specifically acoustic biomass sensors.

+Factors that may have contributed to limiting the gains in effectiveness of fishing on FADs include: